A sandwich can be a subversive act.

 Tchividjian, a grandson of Billy Graham, founded GRACE as the Catholic abuse scandal was emerging in the early 2000s—alerting Protestants to the issue in their churches.

 Catholic officials required the retired archbishop to stop ministry activities.
-McCarrick maintains his innocence.
+McCarrick maintained his innocence.

 The "bold, unapologetic women" will share the second most important position in the 1.4 million–member denomination for two years.